fantasycalendar/FoundryVTT-Sequencer/README.md

 * U-man over at [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster) for his implementation of layers - Copyright © 2020 Emmanuel Ruaud
 * Otigon with his [Automated Animations](https://github.com/otigon/automated-jb2a-animations) for his work on handling standardized effects - Copyright © 2020 Otigon
 * ghost (ghost#2000 on discord) for his fixes to the audio sections
+* Kandashi (Kandashi#6698 on discord) for the inspiration and code of persistent effects
 * League of Extraordinary FoundryVTT Developers for their ongoing support and suggestions

 ### Oujia Board Scene